demisto/content-docs/docs/integrations/mirroring.md

 ```

 ### get-modified-remote-data
-* GetModifiedRemoteDataArgs - this is an object created to maintain all the arguments you receive from the server in order to use this command.
+* **GetModifiedRemoteDataArgs** - this is an object created to maintain all the arguments you receive from the server in order to use this command.
 Arguments explanation:
-  - last_update - Date string representing the local time that the incident was last updated.
+  - *last_update* - Date string representing the local time that the incident was last updated.
-* GetModifiedRemoteDataResponse - this is the object that maintains the format in which you should order the results from this function.
+* **GetModifiedRemoteDataResponse** - this is the object that maintains the format in which you should order the results from this function.
 You should use return_results on this object to make it work.
 Arguments explanation:
-  - modified_incident_ids - a list of incidents that were modified since the last check, to later run the get-remote-data command on.
+  - *modified_incident_ids* - a list of incidents that were modified since the last check, to later run the get-remote-data command on.
+* **skip update** - in case of failure, in order to notify the server that the command failed and prevent execution of **get-remote-data** commands, return error which contains the string `"skip update"`.

 An example for such a function could be:
 ```python
 def get_modified_remote_data_command(client, args):